 The At Home/Chez Soi study, led by the MHCC and funded by Health Canada, is an example of a longitudinal follow-up study (for a very specialized population) in the context of a service trial in five Canadian cities.
-It has collected information based on the Housing First model: risk, health service, and outcome variables from approximately 2,300 individuals who are homeless and have mental health problems and illnesses over a 24-month period after a specialized housing intervention.
+It has collected information based on the housing first model: risk, health service, and outcome variables from approximately 2,300 individuals who are homeless and have mental health problems and illnesses over a 24-month period after a specialized housing intervention.
 The project links the data collected with provincial and national administrative data.
-The study includes funding for both the intervention and the research components, is using state of the art technology to collect data in the field and has consumer involvement in all aspects.119
+The study includes funding for both the intervention and the research components, is us-ing state of the art technology to collect data in the field, and has consumer involvement in all aspects.119 disorder (NCRMD) and under the authority of a provincial or territorial review board.

-The National Trajectory Project (NTP) is a project funded through the MHCC and based on an ongoing study in Québec funded by the Fonds de recherche en santé du Québec.
-The project examined the operation of current criminal justice provisions for individuals declared not criminally responsible on account of mental disorder (NCRMD) and under the authority of a provincial or territorial review board.
 It will examine the antecedents and trajectories of NCRMD accused, including mental health and criminal justice involvement, review board decision making, and mental health and criminal outcomes.
 The study includes the three largest provinces (Ontario, Québec, and British Columbia), which comprise the majority of NCRMD cases.
 This is a multi-dimensional study which involves quantitative and qualitative research projects.
-Examples of objectives of the quantitative arm of the NTP include: exploring the demographic (processing, recidivism, and gender), psychosocial, and criminological profiles of NCRMD accused in Canada as a function of geographic region and type of institution of detention and determining the use and predictors of mental health services by the accused prior to the NCRMD verdict.
-The study has concluded, and various reports and fact sheets are being developed to showcase key findings to diverse stakeholders (researchers, policy makers, general public), across Canada.
+Examples of objectives of the quantitative arm of the NTP include: exploring the demographic (processing, recidivism, and gender), psychosocial, and criminological profiles of NCRMD accused in Canada as a function of geographic region and type of institution of detention, and determining the use and predictors of mental health services by the accused prior to the NCRMD verdict.
+The study has concluded and various reports and fact sheets are being developed to showcase key findings to diverse stakeholders (researchers, policy makers, general public), across Canada.